mamishere/Article-Relevancy-Extraction-GPT3.5-Turbo/README.md

 - **Relevancy Extraction Notebook.ipynb**: This Jupyter notebook contains the complete implementation of the relevancy extraction process as described in the paper.
 It includes steps for data preprocessing, prompt engineering for GPT-3.5, and the evaluation of the model's performance.

-- **Data/**: Contains the dataset used for the study, including titles, abstracts, and metadata of research papers related to "Light Therapy in Insomnia Disorder."
+- **Data**: Contains the dataset used for the study, including titles, abstracts, and metadata of research papers related to "Light Therapy in Insomnia Disorder."

-- **Scripts/**: Any additional Python scripts used in the project are stored here.
+- **Scripts**: Any additional Python scripts used in the project are stored here.

 ## Methodology